 If you don’t believe that the rich are getting richer and the poor are getting poorer, would it change your mind if you knew that Bank of America makes $408,000 whenever unemployed California residents swipe their debit cards?
 What if I told you that BofA makes a boat-load more from California residents who are sick or who have sick family members?

-Introducing the California EDD Debit Card--courtesy of Bank of America
+Introducing the California EDD Debit Card, Courtesy of Bank of America

-Since July of 2011, Californians who receive unemployment, state disability or paid family leave MUST use Bank of America’s Visa debit card to receive their payments.
+Since July of 2011, Californians who receive unemployment, state disability, or paid family leave MUST use Bank of America’s Visa debit card to receive their payments.
 Beneficiaries have no choice but to accept this form of payment regardless of whether or not a beneficiary has their own financial institution where they have a checking or savings account.

-Commonly referred to as a convenience fee, a swipe fee or an interchange fee, all credit card companies are allowed to charge merchants a fee for accepting electronic payments, and these fees are often passed onto the consumer.
+Commonly referred to as a convenience fee, a swipe fee, or an interchange fee, all credit card companies are allowed to charge merchants a fee for accepting electronic payments, and these fees are often passed on to the consumer.
 Swipe fees currently run between 21 and 24 cents (down from 44 cents) per transaction.
 These fees total about $20 billion dollars a year for big banks.
 Additionally, banks are allowed to charge merchants .05 percent of a total transaction as a fraud loss recovery charge.

-If you happen to be a Californian receiving unemployment benefits, disability or paid family leave, you must refrain from using the EDD debit card, whether by swipe or bill paying via the internet.
+If you happen to be a Californian receiving unemployment benefits, disability, or paid family leave, you must refrain from using the EDD debit card, whether by swipe or bill paying via the internet.

-Obviously, you shouldn’t use your debit card to swipe or to pay bills.
-If you have a bank, there is no reason why you should be using BofA’s debit card since they are capitalizing on people who are down on their luck—people like you.
+Obviously, you shouldn’t use your EDD debit card to swipe or to pay bills.
+If you have a bank, there is no reason why you should be using Bank of America’s debit card, since they are capitalizing on people who are down on their luck—people like you.

 Call BofA’s customer service number to activate the EDD debit card: 1-866-692-9374.
-Assign yourself a pin number.
+Assign yourself a PIN number.

-I recommend that you ask for 20s in lieu of hundreds, because if you are handed a counterfeit $100 dollar bill, BofA will not reimburse you for your loss.
+I recommend that you ask for twenties in lieu of hundreds, because if you are handed a counterfeit $100 dollar bill, BofA will not reimburse you for your loss.

 Make sure to give a firm, unpleasant “no” when the BofA teller asks you if you would like to open up a checking or savings account.
 If you are tempted, keep in mind that due to the recent cap in convenience fees from 44 to 24 cents, BofA plans to recoup its losses by charging their customers a $5 monthly service charge fee for those who use their debit cards.

-After you have taken out your money and deposited it at your financial institution, visit BofA’s website and link your checking account to the debit card.
-Neither BofA nor the EDD informs you that your EDD Visa debit card account number is your card number and your password is the last 6 digits of the card number.
-BofA wants to make it very inconvenient for you to link your bank account to the debit card.
-The longer your money sits in BofA’s money vaults, the more interest BofA receives from the Fed.
-How convenient.
+An important point to note is that neither Bank of America nor the EDD informs you that your EDD Visa debit card account number is your card number and your password is the last six digits of the card number.
+That's because BofA wants to make it very inconvenient for you to link your bank account to the debit card.
+The longer your money sits in the bank's money vaults, the more interest BofA receives from the Fed.
+Disgusting.

 Merchants can place holds on your account.
-Gas stations are able to hold up to $75.00 on your debit card (in addition to charging you more per gallon for using a debit card).
+Gas stations are able to hold up to $75 on your debit card (in addition to charging you more per gallon for using a debit card).